-The Chancellor's Office has negotiated this deal for the 2020-21 academic year.
+The Chancellor's Office has negotiated this deal through the 2020-2021.
 Any manuscripts submitted up until Dec.
-31, 2021 will be eligible, even if they are accepted for publication after this date.
+31, 2022 will be eligible, even if they are accepted for publication after this date.

 "CSU authors will continue to be able to choose the copyright model they prefer.
 For authors who wish to go Open Access, all Author Publishing Charges (APCs) will be waived in both 2020 and 2021 for CSU corresponding authors.
 This option is unlimited and does not impact publishing decisions."